NREL/HistoricalLoadData/README.md

 4) Run `jupyter notebook` to start running the notebooks.

 # Usage
 To recreate the county-level load profiles using the data files in the repository, the only notebook that needs to be run is the `load_scaling/create_county_load_profiles.ipynb`.
 The county-level load profiles can be downloaded directly from https://data.openei.org/submissions/8562.
-The Python package `pandas` can be used to open the resulting `.h5` file, as shown below.
+The Python package `pandas` can be used to read the resulting `.h5` file, as shown below.

 ```python
 import pandas as pd